 4. Installation requirements

-The Australian government has put up standards for installing solar panels in homes to help ensure that they’re practical, safe, and durable.
-Hence, why you should only hire CEC-accredited installers to help you.
+The Australian government has set standards for installing solar systems in homes to help ensure that they’re practical, safe, and durable.
+Hence, you should only hire a solar company that has CEC-accredited installers to help you.
 Trust me, they can save you so much trouble in the future.

 Also, you should have a look at local building regulations and acquire the necessary permits and approvals that you need.